Ashikaga Takauji: Life

 Takauji defeated Yoshisada in the battles of Sanoyama and Mishima.
 This cleared the path for Takauji and Tadayoshi to march on to Kyoto.
 He captured Kyoto for a few days in February 1336, only to be driven out and fled to Kyūshū due to the arrival of forces under Prince Takanaga, Prince Norinaga, Kitabatake Akiie and Yūki Munehiro.

 After Takauji and his brother were forced to retreat to the west, he then allied himself with the clans native to Kyūshū.
-After defeating the Kikuchi clan at Hakata Bay in the Battle of Tatarahama (1336), Takauji was "virtually master of Kyushu".
+After defeating the Kikuchi clan at Hakata Bay in the Battle of Tatarahama (1336), Takauji swayed many of Kikuchi's men to his side, giving Takauji control over Kyushu.
 His brother advanced simultaneously by land and both reached the environs of present-day Kobe in July.

 At the decisive Battle of Minatogawa in 1336, Takauji defeated Yoshisada again and killed Masashige, allowing him to seize Kyoto for good.
 Emperor Kōmyō of the illegitimate Northern Court (see below) was installed as emperor by Takauji in opposition to the exiled Southern Court, beginning the turbulent Northern and Southern Court period (Nanbokuchō), which saw two emperors fight each other and which would last for almost 60 years.

 Besides other honors, Emperor Go-Daigo had given Takauji the title of Chinjufu-shōgun, or Commander-in-chief of the Defense of the North, and the courtly title of the Fourth Rank, Junior Grade.
 His Buddhist name was Tojiinden Niyama Myogi dai koji Chojuji-dono (等持院殿仁山妙義大居士長寿寺殿).